barretodaniel/pokemon-type-matchup/README.md

 I'm hoping to integrate a lookup service in the future; however, there does not seem to be services that have gen 7 data.

 ## Motivation
-The tool was created as way to practice using the [Angular](https://angular.io/) development framework.
+The tool was created mainly as way to practice using the [Angular](https://angular.io/) development framework.